What Are Deepfakes, and How Can You Spot Them? (2025)

 The proliferation of open-source tools and tutorials has made deepfake creation highly accessible, raising concerns about the potential misuse of this technology.
 Deepfakes therefore pose several dangers for businesses:

 Deepfakes can manipulate public opinion, spread misinformation, and undermine trust in various aspects of society.
-They can be used to manipulate elections, damage reputations, and spark conflict.
+They can be used to manipulate elections, damage reputations, spark conflict, and lure people into relationships with the intent to deceive.

 Furthermore, deepfakes raise ethical and privacy concerns, as they can violate individuals’ rights and dignity by appropriating their images without consent, potentially causing psychological trauma.